-To support event organisers in working through this sometimes complicated and complex process we have identified main stages to event planning, Step 1 is the pre-planning phase, getting yourself organised, Step 2 actually planning and organising the event, steps 3 & 4 are your final preparations and checks, dotting your I’s and crossing the T’s.
+To support event organisers in working through this sometimes complicated and complex process we have identified main stages to event planning, Step 1 is the pre-planning phase, getting yourself organised, Step 2 actually planning and organising the event, Steps 3 and 4 are your final preparations and checks, dotting your I’s and crossing the T’s.

 For additional support we have created an Event Planning check list to ensure you have covered everything and in addition there is a Health and Safety check list just to make sure you fully check your site before opening to the public and that your findings are fully documented for future reference.